apache/eventmesh-site/community/04-release.md

 ```
 Hi all,

-Apache EventMesh (incubating) Team is glad to announce the new release of Apache EventMesh (incubating) ${release_version}.
+Apache EventMesh Team is glad to announce the new release of Apache EventMesh ${release_version}.

-Apache EventMesh (incubating) is a dynamic cloud-native eventing infrastructure used to decouple the application and backend middleware layer, which supports a wide range of use cases that encompass complex multi-cloud, widely distributed topologies using diverse technology stacks.
+Apache EventMesh is a dynamic cloud-native eventing infrastructure used to decouple the application and backend middleware layer, which supports a wide range of use cases that encompass complex multi-cloud, widely distributed topologies using diverse technology stacks.

 Download Links: https://eventmesh.apache.org/projects/eventmesh/download/